Feminist digital humanities

 Feminist Digital Humanities is a more recent development in the field of Digital Humanities, a project incorporating digital and computational methods as part of its research methodology.
 Feminist Digital Humanities has risen partly because of recent criticism of the propensity of Digital Humanities to further patriarchal or hegemonic discourses in the Academy.
 Women are rapidly dominating social media in order to educate people about feminist growth and contributions.
 Research proves the rapid growth of Feminist Digital Humanities started during the post-feminism era around from the 1980s to 1990s.
 Such feminists’ works provides examples through the text technology, social conditions of literature and rhetorical analysis.
-Feminist Digital Humanities is aimed to identify and explore women's sense of writing as well as to prove widespread of women's work in most of the digital archive.
+Feminist Digital Humanities aims to identify and explore women's digital contributions as well as articulate where and why these contributions are important.

 Feminist Digital Humanities highlights not only the role of women, but also feminism, and cyberfeminism in technology.
 Some of the research in feminist digital humanities centers on the women exclusion from histories of technology and the use of technology to promote feminist scholarship.
 Feminist Digital Humanities also discusses diversity, gender, and sexual issues as well as contemporary feminist awareness.
 It has contributed to enabling a new combination and collaboration based on women's knowledge and interpretation.
 Feminist Digital Humanities Collection will preserve the feminists' works, processing their efforts scholarly, thus, had been considered as the only way to represent histories and engage with the past works of feminists.
 The Feminist Digital Humanities Project is needed in order to discover and make sense of women's work of writings.

 A list of women in the digital humanities begun by Jacqueline Wernimont makes available a compendium of women working in the field.